Be a Dig Hero

 It’s All About Your Safety

-Avoid planting trees or large shrubs within three feet of your gas meter when planning outdoor projects.
-As the tree grows, it can exert forces on your meter setting which could result in damage to the natural gas pipeline.
+When planning outdoor projects, avoid planting trees or large shrubs within three feet of your gas meter.
+As the tree grows, it can exert forces on your meter setting, which could damage the natural gas pipeline.

 You can help enforce safety laws, by shutting down any contractors you are using who do not use the Texas 811 system.

-The contractor or excavator that is performing the work is required to call 811 before starting their job.
-If your contractor starts digging before you see any paint or flags in your yard, ask them to stop until they’ve called 811.
+The contractor or excavator that is performing the work is required to contact 811 before starting their job.
+If your contractor starts digging before you see any paint or flags in your yard, ask them to stop until they’ve contacted 811.

 By stopping the excavation work, you will avoid potential safety risks and protect your property by preventing damage to natural gas, electric, water and communication utilities.